Caring for Our Community

 At LCC we believe that our impact does, and should continue to, reach beyond the edges of our campus.
 LCC is not an institution that exists just for itself, or just for our students, but it is a place that we hope impacts the global world that we live in today.
 Our mission at LCC is to “provide a Christian liberal arts education within a diverse learning community that transforms people for servant leadership.”
 That last part, transforming people for servant leadership, is a key part of our work and identity as a university.
-The Office of Student Engagement and Formation is a central part of making sure we meet this mission of encouraging and developing servant leadership.
+We seek to provide service-learning and volunteering opportunities for students to engage with the needs of local, regional, and global communities.
+The goal of the Service-Learning program is to develop servant leaders who can identify needs within their community and learn how to effectively apply their unique knowledge, skills, and talents to be a catalyst for change.

 Learning Outcomes